sonusid1325/nullsafety-ui/documents/NFT-REMOVAL-SUMMARY.md

 # NFT Removal Summary

 ## Overview
-This document summarizes the complete removal of NFT (Non-Fungible Token) minting functionality from the NullSafety Certificate Verification System.
+This document summarizes the complete removal of NFT (Non-Fungible Token) minting functionality from the EduChain Certificate Verification System.
 The system now focuses purely on certificate verification and management without blockchain asset creation.

 ## 🗑️ Files Deleted